DeFinibus/DefinibusVM/README.md

-# ZVM
+# VM

-ZVM is a custom virtual machine designed to execute bytecode.
+DefinibusVM is a custom virtual machine designed to execute bytecode.

 ## Overview

-ZVM is a software implementation of a virtual machine that provides a platform for executing bytecode.
+DefinibusVM is a software implementation of a virtual machine that provides a platform for executing bytecode.
 It includes a kernel, runtime environment, and other supporting components.
 Made just for fun and maybe also for learning purposes, hopefully.

-ZVM "CPU" has 8 general purpose registers, R0-R7, Program Counter(PC), stack pointer(SP) and status register.
+VM "CPU" has 8 general purpose registers, R0-R7, Program Counter(PC), stack pointer(SP) and status register.
 See kernel/instr_set.h for opcodes.
 No other documentation yet about instruction set.